MicrosoftDocs/Hololens/hololens/hololens-known-issues.md

 1. Select **Check for Updates**.

-1. If update to 17763.380 is available, please update to this build to receive the fix for the App Hang bug.
+1. If update to 17763.380 is available, update to this build to receive the fix for the App Hang bug.

-1. Upon updating to this version of the OS, the Apps should work as expected.
+1. Once you update to this version of the OS, the Apps should work as expected.

 Additionally, as we do with every HoloLens OS release, we have posted the FFU image to the [Microsoft Download Center](https://aka.ms/hololensdownload/10.0.17763.380).